 Garage Lighting.
-Where the Rated Home includes an enclosed garage, 100 kWh/y shall be added to the energy use of the Reference Home to account for garage lighting.
+Where the Rated Home includes an enclosed garage, for the sole use of the occupants of the Rated Home, 100 kWh/y shall be added to the energy use of the Reference Home to account for garage lighting.
+Lighting for shared parking garages or parking lots shall not be included in the Reference Home.

 Service Hot Water Use.
-Service hot water system use in gallons per day for the HERS Reference Home shall be determined in accordance with Equation 4.2-2
+Service hot water system use in gallons per day for the Energy Rating Reference Home shall be determined in accordance with Equation 4.2-2:

 HWgpd = (refDWgpd+refCWgpd

-+Fmix*(refFgpd + refWgpd))*Ndu )) (Eq.
++Fmix*(refFgpd + refWgpd)) (Eq.
 4.2-2)

 where: